robashaw/geomConvert/README.md

 --dvar=True

 respectively.
-This will only work if all such quantities are given as variables, however.
+This will only work if all such quantities are given as variables, however, and is currently not implemented.